Honest (HNST) Market Capitalization Achieves $380,777.69

 Honest’s total supply is 400,000,000 tokens and its circulating supply is 51,342,073 tokens.
 Honest’s official Twitter account is @

 and its Facebook page is accessible here.
+Honest’s official website is honestmining.com.
 Honest’s official message board is honestmining.com/blog.
-Honest’s official website is honestmining.com.

-Honest can be bought or sold on the following cryptocurrency exchanges: Tokenomy and Binance DEX.
+Honest can be purchased on the following cryptocurrency exchanges: Binance DEX and Tokenomy.
 It is usually not possible to purchase alternative cryptocurrencies such as Honest directly using U.S. dollars.
-Investors seeking to acquire Honest should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Honest using one of the aforementioned exchanges.
+Investors seeking to acquire Honest should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Honest using one of the exchanges listed above.

 Receive News & Updates for Honest Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Honest and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.